WeblateOrg/weblate/docs/user/translating.rst

 Translation context
 +++++++++++++++++++

-Translation context part allows you to see related information about current string.
+This contextual description provides related info about the current string.

 String attributes
     Things like message ID, context (msgctxt) or location in source code.
 Screenshots
-    Screenshots can be uploaded to Weblate to better show translators where the string is used, see :ref:`screenshots`.
+    Can be uploaded to Weblate to better inform translators of where and how the string is used, see :ref:`screenshots`.
 Nearby messages
-    Displays messages which are located nearby in translation file.
-These usually are also used in similar context and you might want to check them to keep translation consistent.
+    Displays neighbouring messages from the translation file.
+These are usually also used in a similar context and prove useful in keeping the translation consistent.
 Similar messages
-    Messages which are similar to currently one, which again can help you to stay consistent within translation.
+    Messages found to be similar the current source string, which helps in providing a consistent translation.
 All locations
-    In case message appears in multiple places (eg. multiple components), this tab shows all of them and for inconsistent translations (see :ref:`check-inconsistent`) you can choose which one to use.
+    In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if found to be inconsistent (see :ref:`check-inconsistent`), you can choose which one to use.
 Glossary
-    Displays words from project glossary which are used in current message.
+    Displays terms from the project glossary used in the current message.
 Recent edits
-    List of people who have changed this message recently using Weblate.
+    List of people whom have changed this message recently using Weblate.
 Project
-    Project information like instructions for translators or information about VCS repository.
+    Project info like instructions for translators, or info about its version control system repository.

-If the translation format supports it, you can also follow links to source code which contains translated strings.
+If the translation format supports it, you can also follow supplied links to respective source code containing each source string.

 Translation history
 +++++++++++++++++++

-Every change is by default (unless disabled in component settings) saved in the database and can be reverted.
-Of course you can still also revert anything in the underlying version control system.
+Every change is by default (unless turned off in component settings) saved in the database, and can be reverted.
+Optionally one can still also revert anything in the underlying version control system.

 Glossary
 --------

-Each project can have an assigned glossary for any language.
-This could be used for storing terminology for a given project, so that translations are consistent.
+Each project can have an assigned glossary for any language as a shorthand for storing terminology.
+Consistency is more easily maintained this way.
-You can display terms from the currently translated string in the bottom tabs.
+Terms from the currently translated string can be displayed in the bottom tabs.

 Managing glossaries
 +++++++++++++++++++

-On project page, on :guilabel:`Glossaries` tab, you can find a link :guilabel:`Manage all glossaries`, where you can start new glossaries or edit existing ones.
-Once a glossary is existing, it will also show up on this tab.
+On the :guilabel:`Glossaries` tab of each project page, you can find a link that reads :guilabel:`Manage all glossaries`, wherein you can start new glossaries or edit existing ones.
+Once a glossary exists, it will also show up in this tab.

 .. image:: /images/project-glossaries.png

-On the next page, you can choose which glossary to manage (all languages used in current project are shown).
-Following this language link will lead you to page, which can be used to edit, import or export the glossary:
+On the next page, you can choose which glossary to manage (all languages used in the current project are shown).
+Following this language link will lead you to a page which can be used to edit, import or export the glossary:

 .. image:: /images/glossary-edit.png